 While the overhauled UI in Windows 11 is eliciting a mixed response, the removal of a myriad of features is enraging many Windows users.
-First, we learned that the Refresh button is missing and hidden within the context menu in Windows 11.
-And now, even a basic task, like setting the default app, has also become more confusing than ever.
+However, in relief to many Windows 11 users, Microsoft has simplified the process of setting your default browser in recent updates.
 So if you are wondering how you can set the default browser in Windows 11, we have got you covered.
 Follow this step-by-step guide to change your default browser in Windows 11.

 Microsoft Edge is the default web browser in Windows 11.
 The first step towards changing that would be to install a browser of your choice.
 There are a plethora of high-quality third-party browsers available on Windows, including Chrome (Free), Firefox (Free), Opera (Free), and many more.

 Any browser that’s compatible with Windows 10 is also compatible with Windows 11.
-So install the web browser of your choice and follow the guide below to change the default browser in Windows 11.
+Install the web browser of your choice and follow the guide below to change the default browser in Windows 11.

 Note: We are using Google Chrome for demo purposes here.
 The process will remain identical for Firefox, Opera, or any other browser.
 If you do not like Google Chrome because of all the privacy implications, check out the best Chrome alternatives you can use on Windows.

-- First off, open Settings (use Windows keyboard shortcut Win + I) and go to the “Apps” tab from on the left pane.
+- First off, open Settings (use Windows keyboard shortcut Win + I) and move to the “Apps” tab from the left pane.
 Then, click on “Default apps” from the right pane.

 Note: You can also click on the “Make Default” button within Chrome (or Firefox) settings to directly get to the Default apps page in Windows 11.